Long COVID: The Real, Invisible Challenge

 Real Talk: What Brain Fog Feels Like

-A Day in the Life with Long COVID
+A Day in the Life With Long COVID

 A “good” day might mean getting through a few hours without needing to lie down.
 On bad days, even getting out of bed feels like running a marathon.
-And the worst part?
+The worst part?
 You can never predict which kind of day it will be.
 That unpredictability makes planning anything—work, family time, or even a grocery run—a real challenge.

 The Doctor’s Office Challenge: Getting Help That Sticks